-The Committee shall prepare preliminary and final reports that include the following elements:
+The Committee shall prepare preliminary and final reports, including any responses from the candidate and PTU (as noted above) as well as these elements: :

 1. Teaching

 - a.
 Names of classes, studio lessons, seminars, rehearsals, etc. observed and dates of observation; - b.
 Evaluative comments on teaching observations that include information on the organization of the class; communication with students; quality of instruction (accuracy and depth of information), pacing of class; student involvement; overall strengths and weaknesses of instruction; - c.
 Evaluative comments based on a review of the candidate's course syllabi, including whether or not the syllabi meet the minimum requirements of the HHSOM and the university; - d.
 Evaluative comments regarding the candidate's instructional activity and accomplishments as described in the vita and documented in accordance with the Guidelines (innovative course materials, special recognitions, commendations, awards, etc.); - e.
 A recommendation indicating whether or not the candidate is making satisfactory progress in meeting the standards required for promotion and tenure in the area of teaching, in the opinion of the Committee and the tenured faculty.
 If the candidate is not making satisfactory progress, specific corrective measures that could be taken are provided.